CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

 ### Error Tracking System

-Capacitor's built-in event listeners are handy for tracking errors during updates.
+React Native's built-in event listeners are handy for tracking errors during updates.
 Use them to monitor and log issues effectively:

 -   Monitor events like `updateFailed` and `downloadFailed`
 -   Log version details and failure causes